 There’s so many great uses for lemon zest, you’ll regret ever tossing it before.
 Add it to the breadcrumb coating for your meat, like we do in this Rack of Lamb.
 Stir some into your homemade salad dressing or vinaigrette for a burst of freshness.
 Finish your favorite roasted or steamed veggies with a sprinkling of zest.
 Yum!

 Now that you’ve read all my lemon zest ideas I bet your mouth is watering.
 Well, I have some more inspiration for you.
-Head over to Live Pretty and try their Lemon Zest Pasta.
-I’ve tried it.
+Try this simple Lemon Zest Pasta.
 It’s amazing!
 And yes, the zest from your freezer will work beautifully here!